RaulArmasBenavides/Facadepatternmodel/README.md

 ## Current Projects

 ### **Structural Patterns**
-- **ElTavo.FacadePattern.Beneficios**: Demonstrates the Facade Pattern for managing employee benefits.
+- **FacadePattern.Beneficios**: Demonstrates the Facade Pattern for managing employee benefits.
-- **ElTavo.FacadePattern.ClienteFacturacion**: Implements the Facade Pattern for customer invoicing.
+- **FacadePattern.ClienteFacturacion**: Implements the Facade Pattern for customer invoicing.
-- **ElTavo.FacadePattern.Incentivos**: Illustrates incentives management with the Facade Pattern.
+- **FacadePattern.Incentivos**: Illustrates incentives management with the Facade Pattern.
-- **ElTavo.FacadePattern.Nomina**: A focused example on payroll handling using the Facade Pattern.
+- **FacadePattern.Nomina**: A focused example on payroll handling using the Facade Pattern.
-- **ElTavo.FacadePattern.Fachada**: Centralized facade logic combining various submodules for simplicity.
+- **FacadePattern.Fachada**: Centralized facade logic combining various submodules for simplicity.

 ### **Behavioral Patterns**
 - **Pattern.State**: Implements the State Pattern for managing object behavior based on its state.